Charles E W Bean, Diaries, AWM38 3DRL 606/41/1 - March - April 1916 - Part 1

 Australian people - in a

-way, no one else had;
+way no one else had;

-& from them on he has
+& from then on he has

 bn head o / A.I.F. &